XueGong-git/Directed-Network-Laplacians/README.md

 # Directed-Graph-Laplacian
-The main function generates figures and tables presented in the paper.
+The script 'main.m' generates figures and tables presented in the paper.